 News media reports described in detail the distress and confusion created by these events and the prolonged hours of downtime that hotels, office buildings, and others experienced.
-This lead to financial losses, which have not yet been quantified, but are estimated to be significant, considering that the DWTC fuels 2.2% of the emirates GDP (2012) [15].
+This lead to financial losses, which have not yet been quantified, but are estimated to be significant, considering that the DWTC fuels 2.2% of the emirates GDP (2012), The Dubai World Trade Centre: Business under one roof (2017).

-The Dubai Municipality full implementation of OASIS PlusTM solution, Figure 9, is transforming the city from buildings and infrastructure into a network of assets whose health can be monitored during localized and regional events such as seismic activity.
+The Dubai Municipality full implementation of OasisPlus solution (branded DB-Safe project), Figure 8, is transforming the city from buildings and infrastructure into a network of assets whose health can be monitored during localized and regional events such as seismic activity.
 Turning Dubai into a more resilient city.